Find Affordable College Courses

 Boston, MA

-Suffolk University did quite well in this year’s ranking of the most popular places for sociology students to get a master’s degree.
-It came in at #8 on the list.
-Located in the large city of Boston, Suffolk is a private not-for-profit college with a medium-sized student population.
+With a ranking of #8, Suffolk University did quite well on this year’s most popular schools for sociology students working on their master’s degree.
+Located in the large city of Boston, Suffolk is a private not-for-profit college with a moderately-sized student population.

-University of New Hampshire - Main Campus ranked #8 on this year’s Most Popular Sociology Master’s Degree Schools in the New England Region list.
+With a ranking of #8, University of New Hampshire - Main Campus did quite well on this year’s most popular schools for sociology students working on their master’s degree.
 UNH is a large public school located in the small suburb of Durham.

 Of the 4 students majoring in sociology at UNH, 25% are male and 75% are female.